eliezerchavez/eliezerchavez.github.io/_pages/about.md

 featured_image: /images/about.jpg
 ---

 > I am a Solutions Architect specializing in Cloud (Amazon Web Services & Azure), DevOps, CI/CD, SRE and IT Operations.
-Currently an Expert Architect at [everis](https://www.everis.com/global/en).
+Currently a Senior Project Manager and Expert Architect at [NTT DATA](https://emeal.usbranch.nttdata.com/).
 I am capable with a **wide** range of technical and big-picture architectural tasks.

 ### <span style="color:#4888bc">Want Me To Work With You?</span>
 I am available to provide training and advisory support in the areas of architecture, cloud, and continuous delivery.
 I am also available to speak at both private and public events.